Creating a Dementia-Friendly Environment: Designing Spaces for Safety and Comfort

 Adaptive technologies like motion-sensor lights, accessible door handles, and non-slip flooring can help prevent falls or accidents at home.

-Moreover, assistive devices, such as memory aids or communication tools, can give your loved one the confidence they need to continue engaging in their favourite hobbies or tasks.
+Moreover, assistive devices, such as memory aids or communication tools, can give your loved one the confidence they need to continue engaging in their favourite or tasks.

 By thoughtfully selecting these supportive tools and integrating them seamlessly into your home design, you demonstrate genuine care for your loved one’s well-being while fostering an environment where they can thrive despite the challenges posed by dementia.